hphelion/documentation/cli.unix.2.release-notes.md

 ##Release 2.0.0 Features## {#v2_0_0}

-The 2.0.0 release is available for download from [https://docs.hpcloud.com/file/hpcloud-2.0.0.gem](/file/hpcloud-2.0.0.gem).
-This release was made available on 6/15/2013 and contains the following new features:
+The 2.0.0 release is available for download from [https://docs.hpcloud.com/file/hpcloud-2.0.0.gem](/file/hpcloud-2.0.0.gem) and contains the following new features:

-* Support for next generation networking cloud added, including the following features:
+* Support for additional networking functionality, including the following commands:
   - `networks` commands
   - `routers` commands
   - `ports` commands
   - `subnets` commands
 * Support for load balancer as a service (LBaaS) with the `lb` commands
 * Personality support for `servers:add`
+* Extended command functionality:
-* The `containers:sync` command now takes a container or location for destination
+  - The `containers:sync` command now takes a container or location for destination
-* The `servers:limits` command was added to print comput limits
+  - The `servers:limits` command is now available to print compute limits
-* The `servers:ratelimits` command was added to print comput limits
+  - The `servers:ratelimits` command in now available to print compute limits
-* Object metadata can now be shown and set with `metadata` and `metadata:set`
+  - `metadata` and `metadata:set` can now show and set object metadata
-* Added --userpass option to account:setup and account:edit to allow authentication via user name and password rather than authentication keys.
+  - The `--userpass option` is now available to `account:setup` and `account:edit`, allowing authentication via user name and password rather than authentication keys

 ###Known Issues###

-* The `--bootable option` has been removed from the `volumes` (list) command
+* The `volumes` (list) command no longer contains the `--bootable option`
 * The v3 identity servers are not supported by this release

 ##Release 1.9.0 Features## {#v1_9_0}